International Application Process

 We will notify you of our admission decision about one month after receiving all required documents.

-- When we receive your application, we will send you a Hawk ID and password to track the status of your application online through your Admissions Profile on ISIS (ISIS is the Iowa Student Information Service).
+- When we receive your application, we will send you a Hawk ID and password to track the status of your application online through your Admissions Profile on ISIS (ISIS is the Iowa Student Information Services portal).